 This makes CHP a significant link for coupling the electricity, heating and mobility sectors with one another.
 At the same time, it facilitates new ways of storing energy.
 Thanks to power-to-fuel technologies, hydrogen and other synthetic fuels can be produced using excess energy from photovoltaic or wind power sites and then stored and transported cost-effectively.
 CHP plants can then convert these fuels into electricity or heat on days with little wind or sunlight.

 “CHP has the potential to bring together the electricity, heat and gas grids.
 It efficiently integrates renewable energy and its use for decarbonized energy supply,” says Hans Kortweg, CEO of the association COGEN Europe.
 His association, an official partner of EM-Power Europe starting in 2021, promotes the expansion of CHP across Europe.
 It advocates sector coupling and considers CHP to be the backbone of the future European energy system – carbon neutral, decentralized and resilient.

-Gain exciting insight into this technology in a The smarter E podcast with Hans Kortweg or in person at EM-Power Europe Restart in Munich from October 6 to 8.
+Gain exciting insight into this technology in a The smarter E podcast with Hans Kortweg or in person at EM-Power Europe 2022 in Munich from May 11 to 13.
 CHP technology will share the spotlight at the energy exhibition with general sector coupling for buildings and districts as well as the efficient distribution and use of electricity and heat generated from renewable sources of energy.